Accessibility for Individuals with Disabilities

 EHP is committed to making the content of this website accessible to individuals with disabilities in accordance with Section 508 of the Rehabilitation Act (29 U.S.C.
 794d), as amended in 1998.
 Under Section 508, all federal agencies must provide employees and members of the public with disabilities with equal access to electronic and information technology, comparable to the access available to those who do not have disabilities, unless to do so would impose an undue burden on the agency.

-All EHP content published on this site is available in at least one 508-compliant form (for instance, the HTML version of an article will be 508-compliant although the PDF version may not be).
-If you are unable to locate a 508-compliant version of the content you want on our site, please contact us using the form below.
+All final EHP content published on this site is available in at least one 508-conformant version (for instance, the HTML version of an article will be 508-conformant although the PDF version may not be).
+Advance Publications may not be fully accessible to individuals with disabilities.
+If you are unable to locate a 508-conformant version of the content you want on our site, please contact Dorothy L. Ritter, EHP Web Editor.

 Sign Up to Receive E-mail Alerts